sara-nl/rdm-training-datasupporters-april-2024/Sharing-and-collaborating-flows/README.md

   - ...

 > **_Food for thought:_**
-> * Berend Mons recently used the FAIR acronym to talk about being Fully AI Ready.
-What does this mean in terms of sharing and collaboration?
+> * What does working interoperably mean in terms of compute analysis?
 Think of machine readability and standardised language.
 > * Is an RDM layer really necessary for collaboration?
 It can be a large overhead, and possibly not achievable with certain project restrictions.
 What then?

 ## 5. What do we do now?